-- Seeking reimbursement for services not rendered. - Selling prescription drugs to someone they were not prescribed for. - Misrepresenting the date that a service was provided.

-Misrepresentation of services (such as, misrepresenting who rendered the service, the condition or diagnosis of the patient, the charges involved, or the identity of the bactth care provider or recipient)

-- health care provider or recipient). - Seeking reimbursement for excessive, inappropriate or unnecessary testing or other services. - Receiving kickbacks for making a referral or for receiving services related to the - referral.

-Altering claim forms, electronic records or medical documentation.

-Improper use of a Plan identification (ID) card.

-Providing false information or withholding accurate information relating to eligibility for coverage under the Plan.
+- Seeking reimbursement for services not rendered. - Selling prescription drugs to someone they were not prescribed for. - Misrepresenting the date that a service was provided. - Misrepresentation of services (such as, misrepresenting who rendered the service, the condition or diagnosis of the patient, the charges involved, or the identity of the health care provider or recipient). - Seeking reimbursement for excessive, inappropriate or unnecessary testing or other services. - Receiving kickbacks for making a referral or for receiving services related to the referral. - Altering claim forms, electronic records or medical documentation. - Improper use of a Plan identification (ID) card. - Providing false information or withholding accurate information relating to eligibility for coverage under the Plan.